Azure-Samples/ms-identity-docs-code-javascript/protected-api-access-protected-api/README.md

 ## Browse to the application

-Using postman or a similar app, navigate to **http://localhost:8080/me** You will need to provide a POST request such as:
+Using postman or a similar app, navigate to **http://localhost:8080/me** You will need to provide an HTTP GET request such as:

 Authorization: Bearer {token}